Jhansi (actress): Career

 As a television presenter, she has worked on various Telugu programs over several decades.
 Her hosting roles have included shows such as "Talk of the Town" on Gemini TV, "Sunday Sandadi" on ETV Telugu, and "Naveena" and "Chetana" on TV9.
 These programs represent a range of formats including talk shows, entertainment, and game shows.
 Jhansi has remained active in Telugu television by participating in multiple shows and events as a host.

-Jhansi has been involved with theatre in the Telugu-speaking states, participating in stage productions and supporting theatrical initiatives.
-She has contributed to the promotion and development of local theatre and has participated in workshops aimed at nurturing new talent in the performing arts community.

-She is the visionary behind Rangayatra, an annual theatrical initiative held in Hyderabad which showcases plays addressing social themes.
-This event presents productions that explore topics such as gender issues and cultural narratives relevant to the community.
-Rangayatra includes plays staged at venues like Ravindra Bharati.